tjblaette/getitd/README.md

 - biopython
 - easygui

 The pandas, numpy and biopython modules are required for the core getITD program.
-The easygui module is optional and only required by the make_getitd_config.py script that uses a simple graphical interface to create a config file containing the getITD analysis parameters for the provided getitd_from_config_wrapper.py script.
+The easygui module is optional and only required by the make_getitd_config.py script that uses a simple graphical interface to create a config file that can be used to define future getITD analysis parameters.
+To run an analysis using a preconfigured config file, use the provided getitd_from_config_wrapper.py script.
+Setup and usage of the core getITD program and the provided wrapper scripts is described in detail below.

 ## Setup (Linux / Ubuntu & MacOS)
 #### If applicable: Set proxy